ooo-dev-code/Full-Stack/README.md

 A site that I've made for a presentation and to trick my classmates.
 <br><a href="https://github.com/ooo-dev-code/ClassPresentation"> Class Presentation link</br>

-# Class Presentation
+# Flash Cards / AnkiWeb clone

 A site that I've made for a presentation and to trick my classmates.
 <br><a href="https://github.com/ooo-dev-code/ClassPresentation"> Class Presentation link</br>

-# Class Presentation
+# School Interface

 A site that I've made for a presentation and to trick my classmates.
 <br><a href="https://github.com/ooo-dev-code/ClassPresentation"> Class Presentation link</br>